 We’ll have a look at another example here: a board game with mediocre skill and mediocre luck factor involved – e.g. Monopoly.
 It has just enough skill involved to keep players engaged and to think about their actions and just enough luck that it keeps the excitement high.

 Most board games try to hit that sweet spot and it’s the holy grail of board game design.
-You want your board game to require plenty of skill and complexity, but still be easy to understand and picked up by beginners.
+You want your board game to require plenty of skill and complexity, but still be easy to understand and picked up by beginners (so you can sell to a broad audience).

 As a rule of thumb high skill level and mediocre luck level is what the best board games are made off.
 It is indeed a thin line and in the future articles I’ll give some examples and show you how some popular board games managed to nail it (or fail it).